-When you start up Microsoft Excel 2010 for the first time you will see a screen similar to the one below.
+When you start up Microsoft Excel 2013 for the first time you will be presented with a screen similar to the one below.

 Before we start the tutorials in earnest we should look at all the main areas of the screen and how they interact with each other.

 This area of the screen shows the name of the file you are working on, and which of the Office applications you are working in.

 With the introduction of Office 2010 Microsoft replaced the Office button with the File tab, and this has continued with Office 2013.
 Here is where you will find the Backstage view which is the place to access all the file related operations, and printing options as well as a whole bunch of settings and options.